-This section is devoted to research in which the ASP staff has been involved over approximately the last ten years and to manuscripts and reports resulting from the research.
+This section is devoted to research in which the ASP staff has been involved in past years and to manuscripts and reports resulting from the research.
 Click on the links to view available reports, complete papers, or abstracts of published manuscripts.
 If not available, please check with the journal for their reprint policy.

 Ambulance